Julieed-971/holbertonschool-printf/README.md

 ### Task 0

-	-   Write function that produces output with conversion specifiers c, s, and %.
+-   Write a function that produces output according to a format and the following conversion specifiers `c`, `s`, and `%`.

 ### Task 1

--   Handle conversion specifiers d, i.
+-   Handle the following conversion specifiers `d`, `i`.

 ### Task 2